Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

+In this section, we discuss the tree building algorithm, which is crucial to enable the proposed logistic-tree method, In the literature on tree-based models for estimating distributions, such as Bayesian algorithms to sample from the posterior of trees \citep[e.g.,][]{wong2010optional, awaya2024hidden}, a prior distribution is introduced for the tree structures, and the computation methods explore the resulting posteriors.
+Such computation algorithms are feasible when we can evaluate the marginal likelihood for the trees, integrating out the variables defined on the trees However, such a framework is infeasible for the proposed model since the model is equipped with the infinite factor model, which has a complex dependence structure in the latent variables.
+Hence, we adopt an alternative strategy and fix the tree structure prior to implementing the factor analysis.

-To achieve this, we adopt the principal balances algorithm \citep{pawlowsky2011principal}, which constructs tree structures based on isometric log-ratio (ilr) coordinates \citep[See][for details]{egozcue2003isometric}.
-Within the ilr framework, an orthonormal basis is defined through a binary tree partition.
-For each internal node $A$ split into $A_l$ and $A_r$, a given distribution yields a coordinate known as a ``balance'',
+Since our primary goal in the factor analysis is to estimate the structure in the variability among the observed distributions, one plausible strategy is to seek a tree where the difference among the distributions is most highlighted.
+To this end, we adopt the principal balances algorithm \citep{pawlowsky2011principal}, which constructs tree structures based on isometric log-ratio (ilr) coordinates \citep[See][for details]{egozcue2003isometric}.
+Within the ilr framework, an orthonormal basis is defined through a binary tree partition, and each distribution is characterized the corresponding coordinates known as a ``balance.''
+For example, when each internal node $A$ split into $A_l$ and $A_r$, a given distribution yields a balance defined as,

 where $|A_l|$ and $|A_r|$ denote the numbers of categories in the respective nodes, and $g(A_l)$ and $g(A_r)$ represent the geometric means of probabilities within each subset.
 The variability of balances across observed distributions quantifies how strongly a given partition captures differences among distributions, conceptually analogous to variance explained by rotated coordinates in the principal component analysis.